-[Maybe it's self-indulgent of me to keep posting old notes from my student years, but just in case anyone out there gives a shit, and in order to suggest readings, I guess I'll continue to do so.]
+[Maybe it's self-indulgent of me to keep posting old notes from my student years, but just in case anyone out there gives a shit, I guess I'll continue to do so.]

 Reading the parts of Poor People’s Movements that, for some reason, I haven’t read yet.
 “Why did the Democratic party embrace the civil rights agenda in the late 1950s and 1960s, after so many decades of opposing it?” you ask.
 Good question.
 “Was it out of altruism or some sort of moral epiphany?”
 Stupid question.
 No. It was because of electoral conflicts and weakening party allegiances that resulted from the disruptive tactics of the civil rights movement.
 Southern whites were increasingly switching to the Republican party in the 1950s, in part because business and the rising white middle class were not very friendly to the party of the New Deal, and also because Democrats’ large black constituency prevented the party from making bold statements against civil rights.
 But in the election of 1956 many blacks also defected from the Democratic party because of its tepid support for civil rights.
 So something had to be done.
 “Perhaps the party could afford southern defections, or black defections, but it could not afford both.”
 Hoping to entice more blacks away from the Democrats, congressional Republicans submitted a civil rights bill in 1957 (breaking ranks with southern Democrats), which northern Democrats and Lyndon Johnson, Senate Majority Leader, supported.
-(Johnson had been adamant against civil rights his whole career, but since he had presidential ambitions he finally decided he had to abandon that stance.
+(Johnson had been adamant, or at least had pretended to be adamant, against civil rights his whole career, but now he switched that stance.
 His path to the presidency lay in support from cities, unions, blacks, immigrants, and independents, not southern whites.)
 Thus was enacted the first civil rights bill since 1875, though it was largely symbolic.
 A second one, sponsored by the racist Eisenhower, was enacted in 1960, as Republicans continued to hope for black defections from Democrats.

 Somewhat less plausible is the authors’ explanation of why the black movement ceased to be effective: it grew too “organized,” so to speak.
 Activists and others were channeled into traditional electoral politics and other mainstream institutions.
 “Many other institutions [besides governmental ones] also began to admit blacks: business and industry responded to mass unrest by hiring blacks; institutions of higher education, themselves rocked by the struggles of the period, revised their admissions policies to admit more minority group members, some of whom had been in the front ranks of the civil rights struggle.
 Having gained entry to these institutions, blacks frequently formed ‘caucuses’ or developed other intra-institutional subgroups in order to exert ‘black power.’
 In short, the society overtook the movement, depleting its strength by incorporating its cadres and by organizing blacks for bureaucratic and electoral politics.”
 That seems too pat.
 The co-optation and institutional diffusion of leaders and masses may have been part of the problem, but other factors were clearly at play too.
 Monocausal explanations of this sort of thing are insufficient.